-I hope this very thorough list helps ease your journey!
+I hope this very thorough list for flying with a baby or flying with a toddler helps ease your journey!
 I would really love to hear how your journey went and any tips you may like to add.
 You can always e-mail me or leave a comment below.
 If you need more specific advice on any item where I did not put a specific recommendation please leave me a comment below.
 I am more than happy to help ease your worry! 🙂

 Connect with me

 Check out these other popular blog posts:

 - Organize Kids Art supplies with an art cart.